Evangelism for Non-Evangelists

 The course is offered for $25.
 Participants will recieve a free physical copy of Rev. Dr. Mark Teasdale's Evangelism for Evangelists.

 Participants who wish to earn 1.5 Continuing Education Units (CEUs) will need to pay an additional $75 fee.
 CEUs are awarded upon succesful completion of the course.

 How much time will the course take?

-You will be spending no more time than you would for a weekly Bible study or book study: approximately 2.5 hours each week for five weeks.
+You will be spending no more time than you would for a weekly Bible study or book study: approximately 2.5 hours each week for six weeks.
 Each week requires reading 20-30 pages in the book, participating in a webinar online (90 minutes), and meeting with your congregational group to discuss how to develop a congregational evangelism strategy (60 minutes).

 Is this course for individuals or groups?

 The course will work for either.
 We encourage you to take the course as a group.
 There will be greater congregational impact if this work is completed corporately.
 We still would ask that you each would register individually for the webinars, as this will enable learning and sharing of ideas from different congregations in the breakout sessions during the webinars.

 If you are taking the course by yourself, you will still be invited into a community of learners.
 During the webinars, you will be placed in a small group of learners overseen by seminary students and will be invited to share your thoughts and ideas with the people in that group.
 We would still encourage you to form a group in your local congregation to go through the group material we provide you.
 Be the change agent that gets evangelism going in your congregation!

 Are there specific times I need to be online?